Advantage Shaping as Surrogate Reward Maximization: Unifying Pass@K Policy Gradients: Bridging the Views

 \subsection{Reverse-Engineering: Surrogate Reward from Advantage Shaping}

-In Section~\ref{sec:bydance}, we interpreted both Pass@K methods as rescalings of vanilla GRPO advantages: GRPO$_K$ via REINFORCE-style Pass@K reward optimization (Section~\ref{sec:Pass@K}) and $\grpot$ via advantage-shaping.
-Both employ reweightings that account for empirical Pass@K performance.
-Here, we tighten the connection by showing that the advantage-shaping method also admits an interpretation as direct optimization of a surrogate Pass@K reward.
+Section~\ref{sec:bydance} showed that both Pass@K methods, direct optimization (GRPO$_K$) and advantage shaping ($\grpot$), can be expressed as reweightings of vanilla GRPO.
+We now tighten this connection by showing that advantage shaping also admits an interpretation as direct optimization of surrogate Pass@K reward.

-\begin{claim}[Reverse-Engineering \grpot] Recall $\rhohat:=\rhohat_\theta(x,a)$ denotes the per-example empirical 0/1 reward and $\rhohat_K:=\rhohatktheta(x,a)$ denotes the per-example empirical estimate of the Pass@K reward (Eq. \eqref{eq:unbiased estimate of Pass@k}).
-The method of \citet{passk_bydance}, $\grpot$, rescales the vanilla GRPO empirical gradient yielding updates as shown in Eq. \eqref{eq:grpot}.
+\begin{claim}[Reverse-Engineering \grpot] The $\grpot$ algorithm by \citet{passk_bydance} rescales the vanilla GRPO empirical gradient, yielding updates as shown in Eq. \eqref{eq:grpot}.
 For sufficiently large sample size $N\gg K$, this corresponds to direct maximization of the per-example surrogate reward

 where $\rhoktheta(x,a):=\E_{\{y_i\}_{i\in[K]}\sim \pi_\theta(\cdot|x)}\,r_\pk( \{y_i\}_{i\in[K]} ,a )$ is the expected Pass@K reward per example. \end{claim}